evemonk/evemonk/README.md

 EveMonk is helper software for EVE Online.

 Styled with Twitter Bootstrap.
-And Darkly.
+And Bootswatch Darkly theme.

 Mobile first design.